 You can comfortably get your baby latched without any pain on your incision.

-The thing that sold me on the boppy was all of the different uses for the entire first year.
+What I love best about the boppy was all of the different uses for the entire first year.

 It’s so versatile that you can use it for so much more than just nursing.